 How Long to Do OMAD for Health Benefits?

-How long you stick to the OMAD interval is entirely up to you, as it is an intermittent fasting method and not a diet.
+How long you stick to the OMAD interval is entirely up to you, as it is an intermittent fasting schedule, not a fad diet.

-For example, you can do 23/1 OMAD on one day and 16/8 interval fasting the next day.
+For example, you can do 23/1 OMAD on one day and 16/8 intermittent fasting the next day.
 Then the next meal after dinner on Monday is lunch on Tuesday.

-OMAD, like other intermittent fasting methods, can be used in a situation-oriented way, while still offering health benefits.
+OMAD, like other intermittent fasting methods, can be situation-oriented while offering health benefits.
 So you can do an OMAD day occasionally if it suits your tasks, or you can do OMAD fasting the whole week.

 How to Start OMAD Fasting